Switzerland Davis Cup team: 2023: Qualification for the Finals, then disappearance from the Elite

 For the 2023 Qualifiers against Switzerland, Germany fielded Alexander Zverev (WR 14) and Wawrinka made his comeback for Switzerland on that occasion after a long absence.
 He eventually won the decisive rubber against Daniel Altmaier, securing Switzerland a 3-2 victory and a spot in the 2023 Finals.
 The other match hero was Marc-Andrea Hüsler who won against Zverev.
 This was the first time the Swiss team won against Germany in Davis Cup.

 After years of absence, Switzerland came back to the elite of world tennis and participated in the 2023 Finals with Wawrinka and Stricker leading the team in singles.
 They faced long-time Davis Cup rival France, Great Britain and Australia in the Qualifiers held in Manchester.

 The overall result was disappointing.
 Switzerland lost all ties (0-3, 1-2, 0-3) scoring only one point (Wawrinka vs Norrie).
 The doubles team - a traditional strength of the Swiss team during its victorious campaigns - failed completely and lost its three games without winning a single set.

-Switzerland remained outside of the elite top 16 nations since then, losing qualification games against the Netherlands (2024) and Spain (2025).
+Switzerland has remained outside of the elite top 16 nations since then, losing qualification games against the Netherlands (2024), Spain, India (2025) and Brazil (2026).